jorgejarne/hugo/content/sections/section3.md

 The games that are being played and the ones that are going to be played are shown below.
 Any news about new games will be published through our **twitter page**.

-The column "NFT Drop" indicates when the purchase of shares in Opensea is available
+The column **NFT Drop** indicates when the purchase of shares in Opensea is available

 {{< rawhtml >}}